IBM-Cloud/docs/services/vpn/vpn_overview.md

+---

+copyright:

+  years: 2015, 2016

+---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# About {{site.data.keyword.vpn_full}}
+# About {{site.data.keyword.vpn_short}}
 {: #vpn_overview}
-*Last updated: 25 February 2016*
+*Last updated: 17 March 2016*

-{{site.data.keyword.vpn_full}} (VPN) provides a secure communication channel between your corporate data center and your resources inside IBM Bluemix&reg; cloud.
+The {{site.data.keyword.vpn_full}} (VPN) service provides a secure communication channel between your corporate data center and your resources in the IBM Bluemix&reg; cloud environment.
 The connection is established over the Internet.
 {:shortdesc}

-{{site.data.keyword.vpn_short}} provides the following features:
+The {{site.data.keyword.vpn_short}} service provides the following features:

-####Security
+##Security
-IBM VPN uses industry-standard Internet Protocol Security (IPSec) protocol suite to authenticate and encrypt IP communication between your corporate data center and IBM cloud.
+The IBM VPN service uses the industry-standard Internet Protocol Security (IPSec) protocol suite to authenticate and encrypt IP communication between your corporate data center and the IBM Bluemix cloud environment.
 IPSec provides network-level peer authentication, data integrity, and data confidentiality (encryption).

-IBM VPN supports the following IPSec protocols and transforms:
+The IBM VPN service supports the following IPSec protocols and transforms:

 * Authentication Algorithm:
 	* HMAC-SHA1-96; the length of the shared key is 160 bits (default)